jschuller/sn-midserver/README.md

-# Setting up a ServiceNow MID Server on your PDI
+# Setting up a ServiceNow MID Server for your PDI (Personal Developer Instance)

 ## Introduction
 This project configures a ServiceNow MID Server in a Docker container on macOS specifically for use with Personal Developer Instances (PDIs).
 We explore the capabilities and limitations of running MID Servers with PDIs making it a valuable learning resource for ServiceNow developers and administrators.